By Andrew Westcott 'M0WAN'

 So what do we do?

-We place a variable capacitor at the base of the antenna to cancel out the inductance, leaving just the resistive 38 ohm component.
+We place a variable capacitor in series with the antenna element at its base to cancel out the inductance, leaving just the resistive 38 ohm component.
 By careful adjustment of the variable capacitor I can now get an almost perfect 50 ohm match at any frequency within the 80m allocation.
 There are still earth losses as the 12 ohms earth resistance is still there, but it now amounts to far less than half the total.
 The other benefit is having an excellent match to the feed line, meaning I no longer need to use the shack tuner and subsequently no longer suffer appreciable feed line losses.
-Finally, lengthening the antenna has resulted in pushing the high-current portion of the antenna 'up around the bend' meaning I get better high angle radiation - just what I wanted.
+Finally, lengthening the antenna has resulted in pushing the high-current portion of the antenna 'up around the bend' meaning in theory I get better high angle radiation - just what I wanted.

 Initially, the variable capacitor was placed in a bucket at the base of the antenna, with a couple of brass studs fitted through the side of the bucket for attaching the feed and antenna connections.
 The photo below shows the bucket in situ, and the more astute amongst you will notice there are in fact two variable capacitors in there.
 The one standing on end is the variable element, whilst the other centres the range by padding out the other capacitor and once set, gets no further adjustment.